What Is A Listing Agreement?

 What Are The Types Of Listing Agreements?

-There are three types of listing agreements you can expect to encounter, and each one outlines different terms and arrangements.
-Let’s look at a brief overview of each one.
+You can expect to encounter three types of listing agreements, and each one outlines different terms and arrangements.
+Let’s briefly look at each one.

 Open Listing Agreement

 An open listing agreement provides the lowest level of commitment for the seller.
 It is a non-exclusive agreement that allows any agent to list or sell their property.

 The seller is only required to pay the broker if they find a ready and willing buyer.
 And in this type of agreement, the seller retains the right to sell the property themselves.

 Understandably, open listing agreements are not popular among real estate agents.
 Sellers will often choose an open listing if the property needs to sell quickly.
 Some will select this option if they’re trying to save money on the commission fee.

 In an exclusive agency listing, the seller grants one real estate agent or a broker exclusive rights to sell the property.
 Once the property sells, the seller will pay a commission to that real estate agent.

 However, the seller maintains the right to sell the property on their own.
 So, if you can find a buyer yourself, you’re not obligated to pay the real estate agent a commission.